patcon/polis-translations/README.md

   - Any GitHub user can sign in.
   - There's currently no way to control user's access levels -- everyone gets full authorization. [chat context.](https://gitter.im/box/mojito?at=5ee2ab285782a31278f3d55c)
 - [Any MySQL or MariaDB addon within Heroku][mysql-addons] can be used.
+  - ClearDB seems to not work, as the `--version` flag isn't respected, and MySQL 5.7 can't be used.

    [create-gh-app]: https://developer.github.com/apps/building-github-apps/creating-a-github-app/
    [mysql-addons]: https://elements.heroku.com/search/addons?q=mysql